HeartSaver Pediatric Course Information:

 - All childcare teaching/caregiving staff are required to take hands-on CPR training effective OCTOBER 1, 2020.

-- NOTICE: Current Federal law requires all First Aid cards to state "Pediatric".
+- NOTICE: Current Federal law requires (to receive CCDF funding for child care providers) all First Aid cards to state "Pediatric".
 Child Care Licensing will propose, effective 3/1/2021, that all First Aid cards must state Pediatric first aid in order to be accepted by ECP.
 To avoid having to retake First Aid after 3/1/2021, please ensure that any First Aid course currently being completed states "Pediatric" on the card.

 HeartSaver Pediatric First Aid, CPR, AED fulfills the requirements set forth by MT DPHHS.